 If you like recreating on trails, chances are you’ll really enjoy building and maintaining them too!
 We primarily carry out volunteer trail care days throughout Kananaskis Country under the supervision of Alberta Environment and Parks to ensure safe, appropriate efforts to provide trail care and stewardship at the highest level of practice.
 Trail days typically consist of 5-15 volunteers who spend a half or full-day building and maintaining hiking, biking, cross-country skiing, and snowshoeing trails.

 Volunteers work is carried out using trail building hand tools such as a pulaski, axe, shovel, rake and shears to dig and rake duff and earth, lift and clear rocks and deadfall, and prune roots and shrubs.
+You can read all about what different trail care days are like here.
+You can find out some more details on what to expect here.

 It’s important to note that Alberta Parks only work on official designated trails.
 Many trails people use are not official.
 Unofficial trails get no maintenance from Parks.